-The goal of any good tax plan is to arrange your legal and financial affairs
+The goal of any good tax plan is to arrange your legal and financial affairs so as to minimize your tax burden.

 At Ourednik Law Offices, our attorneys are educated to be skilled tax planners from day one because every Ourednik Law Offices attorney possesses a Masters degree in Tax Law.